Thank you for a successful program in 2022!

 Rosetta Peters is a poet, an author, a public speaker, an activist and a resident of Marine on St. Croix, MN.
 She is of Yankton, Crow Creek and Oglala descent.
 A procrastinator to the point of detriment and lover of the natural world.
 Rosetta has had her poetry published in the Yellow Medicine Review.
 She wasrecently awarded the Minnesota State Arts Board Artist Initiative Grant to professionally record and release an album of her spoken word and performance poetry and the MRAC Next Step Grant for creative support for the completion of her memoir, The Spider and The Rose.

-River Urke has lived in the St. Croix Valley for the last fifteen years, mainly in Stillwater, MN and the last three years in River Falls, WI.
-Her work is heavily influenced by her battle with multiple sclerosis and her native blood.
-River is the author of two poetry chapbooks, Stumbled & Standing and when spirits touch, as well as the nonfiction book Women’s Obsession with Shoes.
-She is a contributor in six anthologies, including the St. Paul Almanac and the Yellow Medicine Review.
-River is a member of the League of MN Poets and Mississippi Valley Poets.
+River Urke has the heart of a poet and the eyes of an artist.
+Currently, she resides in River Falls, Wisconsin with her cat, Niko.
+River’s poetic writings and artistic touches reflect the principles she lives by where imperfection is beauty, nature is appreciated, and knowledge is gold.
+In addition, her work is heavily influenced by her battle with multiple sclerosis, and her native blood.
+Often, River integrates her poetry and art into one artistic piece.
+She is the author of two poetry chapbooks, Stumbled & Standing and when spirits touch, and a non-fiction, Women’s Obsession with Shoes.
+River is a contributor in six anthologies including the 2014 St Paul Almanac and the 2017 Yellow Medicine Review.
+She is the host of a monthly literary event online, Close Up: Meet the Poet Behind the Verse.
+In addition, River is a member of the League of MN Poets and the Mississippi Valley Poets.

 These selected poets will participate in literary events at area libraries, will promote poetry and the Poets of Place program and will present their poems at a chapbook launch event in late April.

 Art on Tour: Poetry and Fiber Art by Gwen Westerman